confio/tgrade-contracts/contracts/tgrade-dso/README.md

 ### Escrow Increased

 If the escrow is increased, many Voters may no longer have the minimum escrow.
-We hande this with a grace period to allow them to top-up before enforcing the new escrow.
-(TODO: how to model this?)
+We handle this with a grace period to allow them to top-up before enforcing the new escrow.
+Rather than add more states to capture *Voters* or *Pending, Paid Voters* who have paid the old escrow but not the new one, we will model it by a delay on the escrow.

+We have `required_escrow` and `pending_escrow`, which is an `Option` with a deadline and an amount.
+When setting a new escrow, the `pending_escrow` is set.
+We do not allow multiple pending escrows at once.
+The *CheckPending* trigger will be extended to check and apply a new escrow (and this is also automatically called upon proposal creation).
+In such a case, we will move `pending_escrow` to `required_escrow` and mark `pending_escrow` as `None`.
+We will also iterate over all *Voters* and demote those with insufficient escrow to *Pending Voters*.

+Since the "grace period" for *Batches* and the "grace period" to enable new escrow are the same, we don't add lots of special logic to handle *Paid, Pending Voters*.
+Rather they will use the `pending_escrow` if set when paying into their escrow.
+To avoid race conditions, we will *CheckPending* to upgrade to *Voters* before doing the escrow check.